 St. Elmo is a very small city located in the state of Illinois.
 With a population of 1,242 people and just one neighborhood, St. Elmo is the 652nd largest community in Illinois.

-St. Elmo is a blue-collar town, with 37.42% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in St. Elmo, you'll notice that it is more blue-collar than most other communities in America.
+37.42% of St. Elmo’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, St. Elmo is a city of sales and office workers, service providers, and managers.
 There are especially a lot of people living in St. Elmo who work in management occupations (15.27%), office and administrative support (10.40%), and food service (9.56%).

 St. Elmo is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.